milanakarimova/The-Learning-Gradient/02-math-for-ml/16-math-for-ml-completion-reflection.md

-# 🎓 Math for Machine Learning — Completion Reflection
+# 🎓 Math for Machine Learning: Completion Reflection

 ## You Made It Here